RobotExMachina/Machina.NET/docs/Reference.md

 _bool RotateTo(double x0, double x1, double x2, double y0, double y1, double y2)_

-Rotate the devices to an absolute orientation defined by the two main X and Y axes.
+Rotates the devices to an absolute orientation, usually defined by the two main X and Y axes.

 ```csharp
 bot.RotateTo(-1, 0, 0, 0, 1, 0);  // rotates to a coordinate system with flipped Z axis